obaghirli/ProjectX/README.md

 ## Notes on ADJACENCY MATRIX
 ADJACENCY MATRIX matrix must be:
-* -square
+* square
-* -symmetrical
+* symmetrical
-* -zero diagonal // no self-reference
+* zero diagonal | no self-reference
-* -each node must have at least one connection // no isolated communities // this requirement exists for this version of the software.
+* each node must have at least one connection | no isolated communities | this requirement exists for this version of the software.
 Can easily be modified to handle isolated communities as well